The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 Hilbre Island, Wirral CH47 1HZ

-Port Sunlight River Park, Shorefields Circular Route – 4.5 miles / 7.4 km
+Port Sunlight River Park, Shorefields circular route | 4.4 miles / 7.1 km

 Port Sunlight River Park has evolved from a former landfill into a vibrant 28-hectare park, offering a community space filled with diverse walkways, wildlife, wildflowers, and wetlands.

-It’s accessible throughout the year and is wonderful to explore during any season.
+It’s accessible year-round and wonderful to explore in any season.
 You can enjoy a picturesque stroll alongside the River Mersey with scenic views of Liverpool.
+For those interested in history, The Rock Park offers architectural highlights.

 At Port Sunlight River Park, there are toilets, a cafe and parking for 10 cars.
 Additional parking is available on Dock Road North.